kailibenavente/kailibenavente.github.io/projects/alpha-count.md

 summary: "A program to count the letters of the alphabet you use made in ICS 212."
 ---

 This program was another interactive assignment we had in ICS 212 also written in C. The user can type as many characters as they want, or input a file through the command line, and the program will return the amount of letters used in the passage and the total characters typed.
+Text files are also able to be input through the command line.

 Here is a sample a run: